 Now imagine you live in a building where everyone agrees gas is ‘done’, and the future is all-electric.
 Everyone can afford to pay into a fund to upgrade the shared gas hot water system to an efficient, all-electric model.
 In the meantime, people are upgrading their apartments with induction cooktops and efficient split-system air conditioners for heating and cooling.

 It’s an exciting time of change, until it is discovered that the new hot water system has different space requirements to the old one and will be difficult, if not impossible to install.
 Then more bad news arrives.
 The owners corporation’s electrification consultant reports that the existing electrical infrastructure is not sufficient and the building cannot access adequate power from the grid for the increased electricity load.
-Progressing to an all-electric building will require an upgrade the buildings electrical system and working with the electricity distributor to upgrade the transformer.
-Costs are expected to run past $100,000 just for these foundational upgrades.
-It's too much, even for this well-off community.
+If the consultant is right, progressing to an all-electric building will require an upgrade the buildings electrical system and working with the electricity distributor to upgrade the transformer.
+Costs could run past $100,000 just for these foundational upgrades.
+Ultimately it all feels too hard and the owners corporation switches focus to other issues.

 It is not uncommon to face these types of technical and financial barriers.
-Some buildings will be able to transition from gas to all-electric relatively seamlessly, others will face barrier after barrier.
+While some buildings will be able to transition to efficient, all-electric relatively seamlessly, others will face barrier after barrier.

 Change is driven by people who can collaborate